queryquandary/dotnet-aspire-workshop/workshop/7-telemetry.md

 ## Running the Application and Observing Output

-1. Run the application using your preferred method (e.g., Visual Studio, `dotnet run` command).
-2. Open your browser and navigate to the API endpoints to interact with the application.
-3. Click on a few weather forecasts by accessing the `/forecast/{zoneId}` endpoint with different `zoneId` values.
-4. Open the .NET Aspire dashboard to observe the telemetry data.
+1. Run the application and click on a few cities the .NET Aspire dashboard to observe the telemetry data.
+2. In the .NET Aspire dashboard, navigate to the "Metrics" section to view the custom metrics.
+3. Navigate to the "Tracing" section to view the distributed traces for activities like `GetZonesAsync` and `GetForecastByZoneAsync`.

 ### Steps to Observe Telemetry Data